-1.2.1 🛆 Warnings
+1.2.1 A Warnings

-To avoid possible personal injury, follow these guidelines.
+To avoid personal injury, follow these guidelines.

-- DO NOT use this instrument for any application other than calibration work. - DO NOT use this instrument in environments other than those listed in the user's guide. - Follow all safety guidelines listed in the user's guide - Calibration Equipment should only be used by Trained Personnel.
+- DO NOT use this instrument to measure the temperature of any hazardous live component. - DO NOT use this unit for any application other than calibration work. - DO NOT use this unit in environments other than those listed in the user's manual. - Use of this instrument at high temperatures for extended periods of time can cause the handle to become hot. - Follow all safety guidelines listed in the user's manual. - Calibration Equipment should only be used by Trained Personnel.